The Third Law of Black Hole Dynamics in Lovelock Gravity: Extremality Bounds

 This result is in close agreement with the findings of \cite{Dadhich:1997rq}.
-In our case as well, both bounds, \ref{low} and \ref{up}, coincide in the extremal limit, implying that the surface gravity cannot be reduced to zero through any physical process.
-As the extremal limit is approached, all interactions with the black hole become effectively isothermal, isentropic, and reversible.
-Consequently, any process that drives a black hole toward extremality is isoenthalpic and fully reversible in the thermodynamic sense.
+In the present analysis as well, the lower and upper bounds, Eqs.~\ref{low} and \ref{up}, coincide in the extremal limit, implying that the surface gravity cannot be reduced to zero by any classical perturbation of a stationary configuration.
+As the extremal limit is approached, interactions with the black hole become effectively isothermal, isentropic, and reversible; consequently, any process that attempts to drive a black hole toward extremality is isoenthalpic and fully reversible in the thermodynamic sense.

+To elucidate the physical origin of this result, we note that \ref{low} and \ref{up} arise from two distinct and independent requirements. \ref{low} provides a necessary condition for a test particle to cross the event horizon of a non-extremal black hole.
+It ensures that the particle carries sufficient energy relative to its charge so that the horizon remains penetrable, and therefore represents a fundamental physical admissibility condition for any absorption process.

+\ref{up}, on the other hand, follows from the requirement that the final black hole configuration have vanishing surface gravity, i.e., that the extremal limit be attained after the interaction.
+This condition constrains the allowed variations of the black hole parameters needed to drive $\kappa \to 0$.

+Although the two inequalities coincide and degenerate into an equality in the extremal limit, they impose mutually incompatible constraints on the mass and charge variations when the initial configuration is non-extremal.
+Consequently, no classical perturbation of a stationary black hole, such as the absorption of a test particle, can simultaneously satisfy both the horizon-crossing requirement and the extremality condition.
+This incompatibility ensures that a non-extremal black hole cannot be driven to vanishing surface gravity through any continuous classical evolution, thereby precluding the attainment of extremality.

-No finite sequence of physical interactions can reduce the surface gravity to zero; hence, a non-extremal black hole cannot evolve into an extremal one.
-The converse possibility, that extremal black holes may exist as independent configurations, has been discussed and supported by Hawking \textit{et al.} \cite{Hawking:1994ii}.
-However, establishing this requires quantum considerations, since it fundamentally depends on the radiative properties of black holes, which lie beyond the scope of classical theory.
+Hence, no finite sequence of physically admissible interactions can reduce the surface gravity to zero, and a non-extremal black hole cannot evolve into an extremal configuration classically.
+The converse possibility, namely that extremal black holes may exist as independent solutions, has been argued in~\cite{Hawking:1994ii}.
+However, establishing this scenario necessarily requires quantum considerations, as it depends on the radiative properties of black holes and therefore lies beyond the scope of classical theory.